-Information from outside resources comes to the Area Asheville system using several methods.
+Information from outside resources comes to the Area Shreveport using several methods.
 Chief among these sources, are the DoD, SSA, and IRS.
 The DoD provides military records, including medical records compiled when the patient was a member of the US Military.
 Income information is verified using information from the Social Security Administration (SSA) and the Internal Revenue Service (IRS).

-These data collections may be done using secure web portals, VPN connection, e-mail and facsimile.
+These data collections may be done using secure web portals, VPN connection, e-mail, and facsimile, Health Level Seven (HL7) links, Fee Basis Claims System (FBCS), and Decision Support System (DSS).